(See asset class return outlooks below)

 Investments in stocks and bonds issued by non-U.S. companies are subject to risks including country/regional risk and currency risk.
 These risks are especially high in emerging markets.

-IMPORTANT: The projections and other information generated by the Vanguard Capital Markets Model® regarding the likelihood of various investment outcomes are hypothetical in nature, do not reflect actual investment results, and are not guarantees of future results.
-VCMM results will vary with each use and over time.
+IMPORTANT: The projections or other information generated by the Vanguard Capital Markets Model regarding the likelihood of various investment outcomes are hypothetical in nature, do not reflect actual investment results, and are not guarantees of future results.
+Distribution of return outcomes from the VCMM are derived from 10,000 simulations for each modeled asset class.
+Simulations are as of June 30, 2024.
+Results from the model may vary with each use and over time.
+For more information, please see the Notes section.

 The VCMM projections are based on a statistical analysis of historical data.
 Future returns may behave differently from the historical patterns captured in the VCMM.
 More important, the VCMM may be underestimating extreme negative scenarios unobserved in the historical period on which the model estimation is based.